ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 ```

 ## Initialization ##

-Initialization is handled by the `OuyaGameObject` being placed in your initial scene.

 Make sure that before invoking other OuyaSDK methods than isIAPInitComplete returns true.
 This gives time for the Java to initialize before accessing the controller, button names, button images, products, purchase, receipts, and toggling cursor visibility.